Facts, Info, and Questions

 A bee swarm and a beehive differ in many ways.
 Swarms of bees usually appear as clump of bees, about the size of a football, and are tightly clustered together.
 The hive is a more permanent set up for the bees, and visibly contains brood (baby bees), honey and pollen stores, and honey comb.

 Why do bees come back to my house?

 For those who have had beehives in their homes before, the scent of old honeycomb and bees may attract other bees.
-After a bee removal service, adequate cleaning and bee proofing is required to prevent this.
 When bees are constantly probing around your house and you have never had a beehive, they may be scout bees searching for a new home.

 How do I know if I have Africanized bees?

 Africanized Bees are extremely territorial and aggressive and will not hesitate to attack you if provoked.
 As with the European Honey Bee, each Africanized Honey Bee can only sting once before dying.
 Honey Bees from Africanized hives are highly susceptible to aggression, these bees respond quickly and sting more frequently.
 They take longer to calm down as well.